 Best for: Engineers who want a thorough review of the underlying concepts, especially if you are rusty on topics from early coursework.
 Pair it with timed practice exams to simulate real exam conditions.

-Buy it: Lindeburg FE Review Manual, 3rd Edition on Amazon
+Buy: PPI FE Review Manual, 3rd Edition (Amazon)

 Do You Need a Discipline-Specific Review Book?